getodk/docs/odk1-src/security-privacy.rst

 Our user website (`opendatakit <https://opendatakit.org/>`_.org) does not knowingly use cookies, does not knowingly contain 3rd party ads, and does not collect personally identifiable information from the general public.

+.. _3rd-party-software:

-3.3rd-party Software
+3rd-party Software
 ----------------------

 Our software uses a number of open-source 3rd-party libraries from well-known and/or reputable sources, and a few from obscure sources.
 We do not vet the security of those software libraries.

 Your security people may want to review the libraries and source code on our `source code site <https://github.com/opendatakit/opendatakit/>`_.

+.. _odk-aggregate-communications:

-4. ODK Aggregate Communications
+ODK Aggregate Communications
 ---------------------------------

 When setting up your own webserver to run :ref:`ODK Aggregate <aggregate-introduction>`, if you do not configure the server and :ref:`ODK Aggregate <aggregate-introduction>` to use an SSL certificate, a determined observer can see all data communicated to and from that server.